hack-r/pyserpZotero/README.md

 What does it do?
 ----------------

-pyserpZotero is a sophisticated Python library designed to automate the management of scholarly literature citations and PDF downloads.
+*pyserpZotero* is a Python library designed to automate the search, management of scholarly literature citations, and attachment of free PDFs to Zotero citations.
 It leverages the power of SerpAPI for reliable access to Google Scholar and utilizes the Zotero service for efficient citation management.
 The library simplifies the process of searching for academic papers, downloading them (where available for free), and organizing citations directly into your Zotero library.

-*pyserpZotero* offers the following functions for (semi-) automating literature review:
+*pyserpZotero* offers the following functions for (semi-) automating literature review tasks:

 * *SerpZot* (class) - Instantiates a SerpZot object for API management.
-  * ***SearchScholar*** - Searches Google Scholar for papers corresponding to 1 or more search terms and captures their identifiers.
+  * **SearchScholar** - Searches Google Scholar for papers corresponding to 1 or more search terms and captures their identifiers.
-  * ***Search2Zotero*** - Pulls references from Google using identifiers from *SearchScholar*, converts to Bibtex via CrossRef, reformats for Zotero, looks for PDFs, and uploads to your Zotero cloud library (results will automatically sync to the desktop client, if installed).
+  * **Search2Zotero** - Pulls references from Google using identifiers from *SearchScholar*, converts to Bibtex via CrossRef, reformats for Zotero, looks for PDFs, and uploads to your Zotero cloud library (results will automatically sync to the desktop client, if installed).
-  * ***CleanZot*** - Attempt to remove/replace broken LaTex and other formatting in titles.
+  * **CleanZot** - Attempt to remove/replace broken LaTex and other formatting in titles.

 Why SerpAPI?